SwethaSrikari/LearnablePositionalEncoding/README.md

 # Exploring different Positional Encoding methods

+### NOTE
+This repository focuses only on exploring various positional encoding methods (used to embed sequential order information).
+The original code has been adopted from this Pytorch Language Modeling [tutorial](https://pytorch.org/tutorials/beginner/transformer_tutorial.html).
+This tutorial code has been used as the base code for experimenting with different positional encoding methods.

+The positional encoding code blocks have been edited and implemented by me.

 ### 1. The sinusoidal positional encoding used in the Transformer Model from the paper [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)

 ![spe](/images/spe_formula.png)